Advanced Machine Learning, Data Mining, and Online Advertising Services

-The challenge is how we can train the LDA model.
+The next key question is how one can train the LDA model.
 Here the only observed variables are words while (topics) are latent variables.
 Also, both (documents distributions over topics) and (topics distributions over ) distributions are unknown and should be computed.

 Fig 2 shows the LDA algorithm for sampling hidden topic of word i in document j using conditional probability of .
 Fig 2 shows all the steps required to scan words in document when first we compute the probability for each topic using the current state of as shown in conditional probability.
 Next, we use the probability weights in order to determine the current topic of the given word with index in the document under process.

 Running one iteration of Gibbs sampling takes steps where is the number of words in a document and is the total number of topics.
 So, it takes steps to scan all documents where is the number of documents in our corpus.
 We need to run Gibbs sampler for enough number of iterations in order to guarantee the convergence of probability distributions.
 This makes the overall running time to be where is the number of iterations.

 We have implemented LDA model using Gibbs sampling technique in Java.
 You can pull the code from its github repo: LDA implementation in Java.
 Currently there is not any unit test in place but we have plan to add unit tests to the code in the future.

 In the next post we will discuss different applications of the LDA model such as clustering documents and information retrieval.
 Also we will explain how one can pick parameter as the total number of topics.

 Please contact us if you have any questions for the LDA implementation.